dmankow/slaevaluator/README.md

 combination of dependent and independent systems.
 All numbers we need are the distinct availabilities of any incorporated system.

-For modeling the compound system it must be portrayed in a tree-like or better to say, layered structure.
+For modelling the compound system it must be portrayed in a tree-like or better to say, layered structure.
-The entrypoint (or top level) is wether a collection (list) of dependent or independent systems.
+The entry point (or top level) is a collection (list) of dependent or independent systems.

 Any dependent or independent system of any layer can consist of another collection (list) of dependent or independent systems.

-But may never mix dependent and independent systems in one collection.
+But never mix dependent and independent systems in one collection.
 You have to always split them into separate collections.

 So, how can we decide, what is dependent or not?

 ### The "chain"

-What is a "dependant system"?
-The most easiest example to explain a dependant system is a chain.
+What is a "dependent system"?
+An example for a dependent system is a ship’s anchor chain.
 If only one chain link cracks, the ship is on perish.
 The ship relies on every single chain link.
 On bad takes it all.

 If the average availability of a single chain link is 99.99%, the compound availability of a chain with 100 links is 99.99% powered by 100.
-That is 99%, or (quite oversimplified) one of a hundert times we use the chain, it will break.
-Let's disembark quickly from this ship.
+That is 99%, or (quite oversimplified) one of a hundred times we use the chain, it will break.
+Let's disembark quickly from that ship.

 The compound availability of dependent systems is been calculated by multiplying the particular system availability.
 Therefore the ordering of particular systems dependent on each other is of no importance.

-As we already know, exchanging two identical "bad" spare partes does nothing to the availability of our car.
-We have to spend money for exchanging them to better parts.
+As we already know, exchanging two identical "bad" spare parts (e.g. tyres) does nothing to the availability of our car.
+We have to spend money for exchanging them against better parts (e.g. new tyres).

-You may use calculation function `chain(...availablities)`, if you have a number of dependent systems with different availabilities.
+You may use the calculation function `chain(...availabilities)`, if you have a number of dependent systems with different availabilities.

-You may use calculation function `chaining(count, availablitiy)`, if you have a number of dependent systems with identical availabilities.
+You may use calculation function `chaining(count, availability)`, if you have a number of dependent systems with identical availabilities.

 ### The "parallel"